thatsnice/ops-dojo/README.md

 - The development of Ops Dojo itself will be guided by its own wisdom to the degree that doing so is possible.
 It will itself constitute another example.

+# Project layout

+- Products/
+  - Where the output of this initiative goes
+  - the-library/ - The collection of definitions, advice and tools we are developing.

+  - Examples/
+    - Instances of projects or programs using this library

+- Program/
+  - Management docs for this Program: definitions, scope, etc
+  - Also serves as the first example application of the library to a project
+  - archive/ - Some older stuff which needs to be incorporated and deleted

 # Editor settings